The Connection Between Phone Hardware Failures and Unexpected Data Loss

 Why Hardware Failures Are the Leading Cause of Data Loss

-Hardware failures include malfunctions, physical damage, human error, software problems, and cyberattacks as the most common causes of lost data.
+Hardware failures account for 44% of data loss incidents.
+That puts malfunctions and physical damage ahead of human error, software problems and cyberattacks as the most common cause of lost data.

-That means a lot of people are walking around with smartphones that are one problem away from losing data.
+Not only that, but the chances of hardware failure are on the rise.
+Approximately 70% of cell phone users worldwide have suffered battery failure or screen damage at some point with their current device.
+That means a lot of people are walking around with smartphones that are one problem away from lost data.

 When hardware damage does occur, knowing whether you should visit an authorized service center or trust a local cell phone repair Calgary specialist with your device warranty repair can mean the difference between being protected and losing everything.